-You can find descriptions of the organizations who participate in our internship program here.
+Find descriptions of the organizations who participate in our internship program.

 - 1. Research potential internship sites.